094459/newsletter-oss-projects/README.md

 [resource-explorer-with-organizations](https://aws-oss.beachgeek.co.uk/3dy) you may have a use cases where you are eager to find lingering resources, or resources that were not at their optimal settings.
 By utilising Resource Explorer and Step Functions, you can gather all the necessary information from these accounts, and use them to create a report to gain a wider understanding of the state of your AWS accounts.
 As of this release, the limitation of Resource Explorer is that it is done on a per account basis.
 However, the README provides details of a workaround to deploy this to all your accounts in our AWS Organization using StackSets.
 The use case shown in the repo shows you how you can find resources in an multiple AWS accounts over multiple regions, and generating an Excel Document displaying the Account it belongs to, Name, Resource Type, and ARN of the resource.
 The repo provides details of how you can deploy this tool, so make sure you check that out too. (#178)

+**terraform-aws-ecr-watch**

+[terraform-aws-ecr-watch](https://aws-oss.beachgeek.co.uk/3f2) is a project out of the folks from Porsche, when they are not busy designing super fast cars, their engineers are busy creating useful open source tools for folks to use.
+This project is a Terraform module to configure an AWS ECR Usage Dashboard based on AWS CloudWatch log insight queries with data fetched from AWS CloudTrail. (#180)

 # Open Source projects on AWS

 **weaviate-on-eks**

 [weaviate-on-eks](https://aws-oss.beachgeek.co.uk/3d4) this repository includes sample code that can be used to deploy and configure an instance of the [Weaviate](https://aws-oss.beachgeek.co.uk/3d5) distributed vector database on EKS. (#177)

+**ragna**

+[ragna](https://aws-oss.beachgeek.co.uk/3f3) this is a repo I put together to show you how you can add Amazon Bedrock models from Anthropic and Meta within the Ragna tool.
+I blogged last week about this [#179](https://dev.to/aws/unboxing-ragna-getting-hands-on-and-making-it-to-work-with-amazon-bedrock-7k3) but I have put together this repo that shows the actual code as I had received quite a few DMs, and as a bonus, I have also added the recently announced Llama2 13B model from Meta.
+To help with this, a new blog post, [Adding Amazon Bedrock Llama2 as an assistant in Ragna](https://dev.to/aws/adding-amazon-bedrock-llama2-as-an-assistant-in-ragna-pdl) will help you get this all up and running.
+There is also lots of useful info in the project README. (#180)

 # Demos and Samples